sanaa-sys/virtual-mall/README.md

-##Virtual Store##
+## Virtual Store

 An innovative e-commerce website where people can buy and sell products while learning more about financial literacy.
 By integrating e-commerce with financial education, we aim to help users make informed financial decisions.

-##Features##
+## Features

-Buy and Sell Products
+- **Buy and Sell Products**:
   Browse a wide variety of products in categories such as electronics, fashion, home goods, and more.
-To sell products, first users will register their business details.
-Then they will receive an email with their login details which will have an email in the format:
+To sell products, users must first register their business details.
+Then they will receive an email with their login details in the format:
-"sampleseller@virtualstore.com".
-The user can then go to the sell page and upload their product details.
+  `"sampleseller@virtualstore.com"`.
+Users can then go to the sell page and upload their product details.

-Secure Transactions
+- **Secure Transactions**:

-Payment processing with Stripe for card payments for safety and reliability and cash on delivery options Buyer and seller protection policies to ensure trust.
+  Payment processing with Stripe for card payments for safety and reliability, along with cash on delivery options.
+Buyer and seller protection policies ensure trust.

-Product Reviews and Ratings
+- **Product Reviews and Ratings**:
   Help the community by providing honest feedback on products.

-Educational Resources
+- **Educational Resources**:
   Access blogs to learn financial concepts like compound interest, debt management, and credit scores.

-Financial Tools
+- **Financial Tools**:

-Budget trackers and expense calculators to manage your earnings and spending effectively.
+  - Budget trackers and expense calculators to manage your earnings and spending effectively.
-Product affordability analyzers to avoid impulse purchases.
+  - Product affordability analyzers to avoid impulse purchases.

-Loyalty System
+- **Loyalty System**:
   Reward users when they read articles about financial literacy and use any of the calculators.
-Get a range of discounts when they reach different levels.
+Users can get a range of discounts when they reach different levels.

-##Tech Stack##
+## Tech Stack

-Frontend: Next.js, TailwindCSS
+- **Frontend**: Next.js, TailwindCSS
-Database and Backend: Firebase
+- **Database and Backend**: Firebase
-Payment Gateway: Stripe

-##License##
+- **Payment Gateway**: Stripe

+## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.